-That’s a lot of listeners and potentially leads for your business!
+That’s a lot of listeners and potential leads for your business!

-To succeed with podcasts, you need to establish yourself as an authority, then build an audience.
+To succeed with podcasts, you need to establish yourself as an authority, and then build an audience.

 Start by interviewing influencers in your niche and appearing as a guest on other podcasts.
 Simply start emailing.